uabrc/uabrc.github.io/docs/help/support.md

 1. An RITM ticket is created in ServiceNow and assigned to Research Computing.
 2. The email is routed to Research Computing staff and the ticket creator from the `support@listserv.uab.edu` email list.
 Please **do not reply**.
 Replies create additional tickets and cause service delays.
-3. A ticket creation email is sent from `askit@uab.edu` to Research Computing staff and the ticket creator.
-Please **do not reply**.
-Replies create additional tickets and cause service delays.
+3. A monitoring email is sent from `support-watch@listserv.uab.edu` to Research Computing staff and the ticket creator.
+Please **do not reply** to this email.
+Your email will not make it through, because the email address is closed to Research Computing staff.
-4. A monitoring email is sent from `support-watch@listserv.uab.edu` to Research Computing staff and the ticket creator.
-Replies will update the ticket with new information and send further emails to Research Computing staff and the ticket creator.
-Please _do_ reply to this and future emails from `support-watch@listserv.uab.edu` as needed to update the ticket.
+4. A ticket creation email is sent from `askit@uab.edu` to Research Computing staff and the ticket creator.
+Please _do reply_ to this email.
+Replies to `askit@uab.edu` with the correct subject line format will add your reply as a comment to the ticket.
 Before replying, please delete all previous quoted replies to avoid the accumulation of noise in the ticket.
-The images below show how to, and how not to, reply to `support-watch@listserv.uab.edu` emails.
+The images below show how to, and how not to, reply to `askit@uab.edu` emails.

     - Please reply like this:
         ![!Image showing reply without extraneous quoted text.
 Please do this.](images/support-watch-do-reply-like-this.png)